CameronB01/Hadoop/report.md

 ## Introduction

 In this study, we aim to explore the differences in the usage frequencies of feminine and masculine personal pronouns in a given corpus.
 Specifically, we will be looking at two Charles Dickens novels: A Tale of Two Cities and Great Expectations.
 We will determine whether there is a statistically significant difference between the frequencies of these pronouns when used as subjects versus objects.
-Additionally, we investigate whether the gender distribution of the authors within the corpus has a meaningful impact on these results.

 ## Methodology

 ### Dataset

-We used a small sample of novels from Charles and this will allow us to analyze the usage of personal pronouns in different contexts.
+We used a small sample of novels from Charles Dickens and this will allow us to analyze the usage of personal pronouns in different contexts.

 ### Technologies